 - Run anti-virus software: If your smart TV comes equipped with anti-virus software, make sure to run it every so often to ensure everything is good.
 If it doesn’t come pre-equipped, you can purchase anti-virus software specifically for smart TVs.

 We get it — watching content on your smart TV is your escape from worrying about things like viruses and malware and hackers.
-However, it’s still important to make sure all of your internet-connected devices, including smart TVs, are set up properly and secured.
+However, it’s still important to make sure all of your Wi-Fi-connected devices, including smart TVs, are set up properly and secured.